Representing Unmarried Parents in MA

 - Involuntarily, through a Complaint to Establish Paternity and a DNA or other genetic test

 For cases in which a father will not execute a Voluntary Acknowledgment of Parentage, the mother must file a Complaint to Establish Paternity.
 Typically, a Probate and Family Court will order the alleged father to submit to a DNA test to determine if he is the child’s biological father.
+Contact our attorneys to discuss more of your father's rights in MA.

 Voluntary Acknowledgment of Parentage